ramiropolla/ideas/README.md

 - Build one prototype (*with* control system!) for each topology
 - Write a blog post for each result
 - Use junk for parts

+## Urinal generator
+- Use a small motor and try to generate enough power to light LEDs
+- If possible, make a pee-o-meter